JaviMuller/Explode_Inst/README.md

 # ExplodeInst - Symbolic test instrumentation for ExplodeJS

-This package serves to instrument normalized files outputted from js-cpg parser.
-It uses also the config file outputted from the same tool.
+This package serves to instrument normalized files outputted from js-cpg.
+It also uses the config file outputted from the same tool.

 ## Usage